Data integration of non-probability and probability samples with deterministic predictive mean matching: Empirical study

-The second source is the Central Job Offers Database (CBOP), which is a~register of all vacancies submitted to Public Employment Offices (PEOs -- $S_{A}$).
+The second source is the Central Job Offers Database (CBOP), which is a~register of all vacancies submitted to Public Employment Offices (PEOs, our $S_{\text{NP}}$).
 CBOP is available online and can be accessed via API.
 CBOP includes all types of contracts and jobs outside Poland, so data cleaning was carried out to align the definition of a vacancy with that used in the JVS.
 CBOP data collected via API include information about whether a~vacancy is outdated (e.g. 17\% of vacancies were outdated when downloaded at the end of 2022Q2).
 CBOP also contains information about unit identifiers (REGON and NIP), so we were able to link units to the sampling frame to obtain auxiliary variables with the same definitions as those used in the survey (24\% of records contained no identifier because the employer has the right to withhold this information).
 The final CBOP dataset contained about 8,500 units included in the sampling frame.

 The following variables were considered: Region (16 levels), NACE (19 levels), Sector (2 levels), Size (3 levels), $\log$(RE), $\log$(vac) (the number of vacancies), $I$(\#~vacancies = 1) (whether employer seeks only one person).
-We considered 5 estimators in the empirical study (for all models linear regression is assumed):
+We considered 5 estimators in the empirical study (for all models linear regression is assumed and neighbors set to $k=5$):